Dr. Mark Elliott

 Managing Director & Founder

-As founder of Collabforge, Dr. Mark Elliott has successfully designed and managed a range of high profile projects, working closely with clients in a highly versatile and collaborative capacity.
+As founder of Collabforge, Dr. Mark Elliott has successfully designed and managed hundreds of high profile projects, working closely with clients in a highly versatile and collaborative capacity.

 Between 2007 and 2008, Mark led Collabforge’s reengineering of the City of Melbourne’s strategic city planning process for wide-scale collaboration.
 The result was Future Melbourne, an award-winning, world first ‘city plan that anyone could edit’, including the city’s diverse selection of stakeholders and the general public.